sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 Hopefully this guide simplified the process of setting up a remote node on a VPS, and many more similar guides should be popping up shortly.

-I used the commands and info in this guide to kick off a new remote node on baremetal at [Joe's Datacenter](https://joesdatacenter.com/), feel free to utilize it for wallet sync, add it as a priority peer, etc:
+I used the commands and info in this guide to kick off a new remote node, feel free to utilize it for wallet sync, add it as a priority peer, etc:

-`node.sethforprivacy.com:18089` (high-performance node on baremetal at Joe's Datacenter in Kansas City, Missouri)
+`node.sethforprivacy.com:18089` (high-performance node on baremetal)

 Also available as a Tor HiddenService at:

-`rbpgdckle3h3vi4wwwrh75usqtoc5r3alohy7yyx57isynvay63nacyd.onion:18089`
+`sfprpc2fws6ltnq4hyr7lvpul3nank5layd7q7tyc5h4gy4h77gtabad.onion:18089`

 Please reach out via [Signal, SimpleX, X, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions, think a step needs clarification, or need further help getting up and running.